Review of: Hedgeable

 Hedgeable lets everyday investors take advantage of the "insider" techniques of the biggest hedge funds.
 It offers one of the industry's most diverse portfolio, and there's no required account minimum.
 However, on the downside, Hedgeable's fees are a bit on the steep side.

-Hedgeable is one of the growing number of robo-advisors on the market.
-But it might be better to think of Hedgeable as a robo-advisor on steroids, or at least a robo-advisor for a more sophisticated investor.
-They use an investment format similar to other robo-advisors, but with a lot more options.
+Hedgeable is one of the growing number of robo advisors on the market.
+But it might be better to think of Hedgeable as a robo advisor on steroids, or at least a robo advisor for a more sophisticated investor.
+They use an investment format similar to other robo investing platforms, but with a lot more options.

 What Is Hedgeable?

 Hedgeable is a digital asset management firm that is democratizing sophisticated investing.
-That’s a fancy way of saying they are bringing the techniques of hedge funds down to the less well-heeled masses.
+That’s a fancy way of saying they’re bringing the techniques of hedge funds down to the less well-heeled masses.

 This means virtually anyone can take advantage of insider investment “secrets” that were formerly available only to the wealthy.

 Hedgeable began in 2009, at the tail end of the infamous financial meltdown that saw the Dow Jones Industrial Average slide by more than 50% and the average small investor losing a similar percentage.
 But at the same time, wealthier clients who were in a position to take advantage of hedge strategies lost only half as much.
 That is when Hedgeable arrived to take some of those money-saving strategies to the masses.